 It happens because we like what is familiar and satisfies the taste buds.
 However, once the body and mind get used to a certain flavour for so long, the vaping flavour can often go.

 This is one of the most common reasons for vaper’s tongue.
 The body is roughly 75% water, so if you starve yourself of it, it will start to shut down.
 How you taste and enjoy different flavours is affected when you consume less water.
 That parched feeling doesn’t just exist on a hot summer's day!

 It can just as easily happen when you vape because of the key ingredients in your e-liquids - Propylene Glycol (PG) and Vegetable Glycerine.

 PG in particular leads to dry mouth because it is hygroscopic, meaning the molecules from PG bond with the water molecules in saliva, drawing the moisture more from your mouth, leading to thirst.
 Nevertheless, it can still happen when you vape pure VG e-liquids too, so always keep water handy to hydrate between vapes.

-Nobody is free of illness, especially during the cold winter months where our immune systems are weaker.
-Common colds, sinus issues and sore throats not only affect day to day life but the vaping experience.
-With sore throats, they can even happen if you do not have the right mixture of VG and PG or simply dry hit - which is when you try vape on a low e-liquid level.
+Nobody is free of illness, especially during the cold winter months when our immune systems are weaker.
+Common colds, sinus issues and sore throats not only affect day-to-day life, but the vaping experience.
+With sore throats, they can even happen if you do not have the right mixture of VG and PG or simply dry hit - which is when you try vaping on a low e-liquid level.

 When illness occurs, your sense of smell often struggles with a cold, leading to blocked airways that impact flavour.

 You can get all sorts of problems if you do not take care of oral hygiene.
-It can lead to serious issues such as bacteria in the mouth, teeth decay and mouth ulcers if not taken care of.
-Not only could it cause pain and alter physical appearance, but also significantly reduce taste levels based on a number of studies, in particular among older people.
+It can lead to issues such as bacteria in the mouth, teeth decay and mouth ulcers if not looked after.
+Not only could it cause pain and alter the physical appearance, but also significantly reduce taste levels based on several studies, in particular among older people.